canonical/terraform-provider-maas/README.md

 # Terraform Provider for MAAS

+This is a small temporary change, DO NOT MERGE

 This repository contains the source code for the Terraform provider for MAAS, which allows you to manage [MAAS](https://maas.io/) (Metal as a Service) resources using Terraform.

 ## Quick links